norbelcasasmurillo/password-policy/README.md

 <br />

 <p align="center">
 Open "Store Passwords using reversible encryption" Properties.
-Ensure "Store Passwords using reversible encryption" is diabled.
-It should never be enabled unless application requirements outweights the need to protect password information.
+Ensure "Store Passwords using reversible encryption" is disabled.
+It should never be enabled unless application requirements outweigh the need to protect password data.
 Then click OK.
-So the next time someone changes their password, all of these password requirements must be fulfilled.
+Once configured, all users must meet these password requirements the next time they update their password.
 (You can click on the "Explain" tab for more information.)

 </p>
 <p>